Trawling: Bycatch reporting

-To ensure a non-biased estimate of bycatch, a fisheries observer, an independent field biologist, is deployed to every U.S. based trawling vessel when required by the regulations of the fishery.
+To ensure a non-biased estimate of bycatch, a fisheries observer, an independent field biologist, is deployed to every US-based trawling vessel when required by the regulations of the fishery.
 The responsibilities of an observer are to collect data on fishing activity, including areas and depth fished, and gear set and retrieval times; determine catch estimates, including the amount of each species discarded; gather data on individual fish, such as sex, length, and weight; and to compile bycatch data of protected species like marine mammals and seabirds.
 During every trawl the observer is to stand on deck as the catch is sorted and actively estimate the catch weight of each species of bycatch using a standardized method.
 The data gathered by observers is shared with multiple organizations, including NOAA, which publishes its findings in the annual National Bycatch Reports, which is used to set bycatch limits for protected or regulated species and determine mortality estimates for endangered species.
 The observer lives aboard the vessel with the crew for the duration of the trip which can last for days or weeks.
 However, the observer method of monitoring trawls may not be entirely effective.
 Certain fisheries have bycatch limits that end a vessel's season if exceeded, and anecdotal reports of observers being pressured by crew and captain to lower their estimates have emerged.
 These reports center around the financial repercussions that the crew, who get paid a percentage of the total catch profits, would face if their vessel is barred from fishing.
 Although the reports are unverifiable, the observers claim that they underestimated the bycatch at rates of up to 50%.
 In 2006, an electronic method of observing bycatch that does not require an in-person observer was introduced in Canada.
 The monitoring method utilizes video cameras that record the retention or discarding of all fish at the hauling site during all fishing events and log time and GPS information.
 The data gathered from the cameras is used in conjunction with the vessel's logs and dockside monitoring of the catch as it is being unloaded to construct an estimate of the total bycatch.
 Each of three data sets are also used to verify one another and can alert fisheries management to dishonest practices.